Updated at 4:30 p.m. on 2012-09-14

 She said that the group had demanded that all 12 women be released together, but that authorities would not comply.

 “We said we wouldn't go without them.
 We wanted all 12 of us to be released together,” she said.

 “We don't know what their purpose was for only releasing some of us.”

 Tuesday’s demonstration marked the latest in a string of protests by villagers who say they were bilked out of their farmland by the Monywa mine project developers with the support of the local government.

 Last week, hundreds of security forces stormed the copper mining site in search of land rights activists who helped organize earlier protests by 10,000 villagers demanding the return of land seized for the project.

 The police arrived at the Monywa mine late in the evening of Sept.
 6 but were fended off by hundreds of demonstrators armed with sticks and knives who were guarding the area.

 Tensions have risen in recent weeks since Wan Bao has continued digging at the site and dumping waste soil on the confiscated land despite a request to suspend work and enter negotiations.

 Villagers have been protesting near Wan Bao's offices since August to demand adequate compensation, the return of confiscated lands, a stop to forced relocations, the reopening of locked monasteries, and an end to the dumping of waste on their fields.

-Reported by Khet Mar and Thuzar for RFA’s Burmese service.
+Reported by Khet Mar and Thuzar for RFA’s Myanmar Service.
 Translated by Khin May Zaw.
 Written in English by Joshua Lipes.